susMdT/secondsite.github.io/aboutme.md

   </style>
 </head>

   My name is Dylan Tran.
 I'm attending Cal Poly Pomona and am interested in Offensive Security.
+I am currently some Red Team R/D + Operations at White Knight Labs and I was formerly a Pentest Intern at IBM X-Force Red.

   - Active Directory is pretty cool
   - Linux is pain